grpc/proposal/A37-xds-aggregate-and-logical-dns-clusters.md

 problem, we might be able to fix this later via subchannel pooling functionality).
 However, we will share the atomic used for circuit breaking thresholds across all connections for a given cluster, as discussed below.

+The tree of aggregate clusters has a depth limit of 16.
+If a CDS policy's tree exceeds that depth, it should report that it is in TRANSIENT_FAILURE.

 If any of a CDS policy's watchers reports that the resource does not exist, the policy should report that it is in TRANSIENT_FAILURE.
 If any of the watchers